ashokjain001/Item-catalog-web-app/README.md

 ## Requirements

-Virtual Machine and Vagrant are required to run the web application, download and Install [Vagrant](https://www.vagrantup.com/downloads.html), [VM](https://www.virtualbox.org/wiki/Downloads).
+Virtual Machine and Vagrant are required to run the web application.

 ## Download and setup